Mary Millicent Garretson Miller grew up with river water and steam coursing through her veins.

-They were so much of a threat that those competitors tried to cut the sea legs right out from underneath the Millers.
+They were so much of a threat that those competitors tried to cut the sea legs from underneath the Millers.
 In addition, the competitors alleged that George was serving as both pilot and captain of the Saline, which would have violated federal rules.

 In response to the accusation, George declared that while he piloted the ship, Mary was the master.
 This is significant because a pilot guided the ship through tricky waters, but the master oversaw the entire operation.

 The assertion that Mary was the Saline‘s master only inflamed the critics.
 They demanded to know whether it was proper for a member of the fairer sex to serve as a ship’s master.
 Finally, the question made it to the United States Secretary of the Treasury, Charles J. Folger.

 Over the objections of the Steamboat Inspection Services’ supervising inspector in New Orleans, Folgers ruled that Mary ought to be granted the master’s license as long as she could perform the duties without allowance for her gender.

 Mary, of course, aced the test and was granted the license in February 1884.
 She was the first woman to be given a steamboat master’s permission.
 Her triumph inspired a cartoon in the famous Harper’s Weekly publication captioned “By All Means Commission The Ladies.”

 More importantly, her triumph also opened the channel for more women to pursue their licenses.

 Mary’s story highlights several vital insights about breaking new ground as a leader.